arjunravi26/Hypothesis-test/readme.md

-Here’s a template for a README file for your Hypothesis Testing GitHub repository:

----

 # Hypothesis Testing

 This repository contains Python code for performing hypothesis testing using Jupyter Notebook.
 It provides a practical guide for applying statistical tests to validate hypotheses with sample data.